OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Lightweight-Threat-Modeling-Process.md

 - Assumption: Ascertain phase evaluates the effectiveness of prior mitigation actions.

 - Security information is derived from the functional story information.
+- Team is encouraged to draw a high-level diagram of the system for a common talking point.
+We're all visual by nature :-)
 - A non-granular Context Diagram is created as an artefact to support the security information.
 - Use Cases are defined from the business and security user story information, and are used later to derive abuse cases.